 Cardio

-Cardiovascular exercise is any exercise that raises your heart rate for prolonged periods of time where oxygen is being used to keep you going.
+Cardiovascular exercise raises your heart rate for prolonged periods of time where oxygen is being used to keep you going.

 Compound Exercise